cyrillcastro/bioe231-theclique/README.md

 **Steps on How These Files were Generated:**

-1) Download and sort the data from NCBI
+1) Download and sort the data from NCBI.

 To download the data, visit <a href="https://www.ncbi.nlm.nih.gov/genomes/FLU/Database/nph-select.cgi?go=database/">NCBI's Influenza Virus Resource</a>.
 We obtained the data using the following criteria:

 - Keyword = "H1N1",